thomasgillis/hpc-primer/docs/compilation/make.md

 ### Special targets

-[Special targets](https://www.gnu.org/software/make/manual/html_node/Special-Targets.html) can be used to further fine-tune the behavior of `make`
+[Special targets](https://www.gnu.org/software/make/manual/html_node/Special-Targets.html) can be used to further fine-tune the behavior of `make`.

+- `.NOPARALLEL:` forbids the execution of `make` in parallel for all the recipes contained in this file.
+This does not apply to the sub-`make` processes that might have been called.
+- `.EXPORT_ALL_VARIABLES` exports all the current variables to a sub-`make` call performed in the recipes.

 ### Functions